-“This look is super easy and can be worn day and night, casual or fancy,” explains Jill Engelsen, senior stylist and educator a Butterfly Studio Salon in NYC.
-“I see this on someone with a Spanish inspired frilly dress, in a suit for work or a work event, or even at a black-tie event.
+Here, Jill Engelsen, senior stylist and educator at Butterfly Studio Salon in NYC, is sharing how to create a chic, braided low bun in just four steps.
+“This look is super easy and can be worn day and night, casual or fancy,” she explains.
+“I see this on someone with a frilly dress, in a suit or even at a black-tie event.
 It’s so versatile and easy!”

-Start by brushing your hair and apply a little L'Oréal Professional Mythic Oil through the ends of your hair to give it shine and nourishment.
-From there, crete a clean center part using a comb.
+Start by brushing your hair and applying an oil like the L'Oréal Paris Elvive Extraordinary Oil Deep Nourishing Treatment through the ends of your hair to give it shine and nourishment.
+From there, create a clean center part using a comb.

-Brush through your hair with a mixed bristle brush like a Mason Pearson.
-“I like this because it has both nylon bristles and natural boar bristles,” explains Engelsen.
-“The nylon bristles help to organize the hair and get bumps out while the boar bristles help to smooth the surface of your hair for a shinier finish by bringing the natural oils from your scalp down through the mid-ends of your hair.”
+Brush through your hair with a mixed-bristle brush like a Mason Pearson.
+“I like this because it has both nylon bristles and natural boar bristles,” says Engelsen.
+“The nylon bristles help organize the hair and get bumps out while the boar bristles help smooth the surface of your hair for a shinier finish by bringing the natural oils from your scalp down through the mid-ends of your hair.”
 Using the brush, bring your hair into a low ponytail at the nape of your neck and then secure it with a hair tie.

-Clean up any remaining flyaways with L'Oréal Professionnel Infinium 4 Hairspray by spraying in the direction of your hair and gently patting them down into place.
-“Make sure you don’t forget those ears!,” she says.
+Clean up any remaining flyaways with Garnier Fructis Sleek & Shine Anti-Humidity Aerosol Hairspray by spraying in the direction of your hair and gently patting them down into place.
+“Make sure you don’t forget those ears!” says Engelsen.
 “Either tuck both sides behind your ears or make sure both are covered if you don’t want your ears to show.”
-After that, braid your ponytail using a classic three-strand braid and then secure with a small elastic band.
-To create an even bigger bun, pull your braid out a little to make it the size you want.
+After that, braid your ponytail using the classic three-strand braid technique and secure with a small elastic band.
+To create an even bigger bun, gently pull your braid out a little to make it the size you want.

-Wrap the braid around the base of your ponytail and then bobby pin it to secure it onto your head.
-Using a hand-held mirror (or a real one), look into it to check for balance.
+Wrap the braid around the base of your ponytail and then bobby pin it to secure.
+Using a hand-held mirror (or a real one), check for balance.
 If it's unbalanced, make adjustments where needed by pulling at your braid gently.
-"Add a little hairspray and shine spray like L'Oréal Professional Shower Shine — and voila!
-You have a chic bun in just minutes," Engelsen finishes.
+"Add a little hairspray and shine spray like the Carol's Daughter Black Vanilla Moisture & Shine Hair Sheen — and voila!
+You have a chic bun in just minutes," says Engelsen.